The Children’s Council

 educate youth on how to avoid risks that could lead to adverse outcomes.

-SPARK uses a Positive Youth Development (PYD) framework as one of the strategies,
+SPARK uses a Positive Youth Development (PYD) framework

-to help participants build healthy life skills, develop individual leadership capacity, empower youth to make healthy decisions, and teach youth to engage in the community to impact change.
+and teach youth to engage in the community to impact change.

-SPARK works in partnership with schools to support the safety, well-being, and positive development of youth.
+SPARK works in partnership with schools to support the safety,

 SPARK is currently offered at South Middle School.